Ghana Urges IMF to Maintain Zero Interest Loans for Low-Income Countries

 The post-pandemic recovery in African countries has been subdued, marked by elevated debt distress and income divergences.
 Dr. Addison emphasized the importance of comprehensive measures to achieve sustainable and inclusive growth, underscoring the critical role of financing in overcoming these challenges.

 In conclusion, Dr. Addison’s appeal to the IMF reflects Ghana’s commitment to promoting economic stability and resilience in low-income countries.
-By maintaining zero interest rate loans and enhancing financing mechanisms, countries can better address the complex challenges they face and work towards sustainable development and inclusive growth.
+By maintaining zero interest loans and enhancing financing mechanisms, countries can better address the complex challenges they face and work towards sustainable development and inclusive growth.

 Leave a Comment